 - The body regulates the use, manufacture, storage, import and export of hazardous microorganisms or genetically-engineered organisms and cells in India.

 The GEAC is the apex biotech regulatory body in India.
 It is a statutory body.
 The functions of the GEAC are described below.

-- It is the organization engaged in the appraisal of activities that involve the large-scale usage of hazardous microorganisms and recombinants in industrial production as well as research from an environmental point of view.
+- It is responsible for the appraisal of activities that involve the large scale use of hazardous microbes and recombinants in research and industrial production from the point of view of the environment.

-- The organization also appraises proposals related to the release of genetically engineered organisms and products into the environment, including experimental field trials.
+- The GEAC also assesses proposals regarding the release of genetically engineered products and organisms into the environment, and this includes experimental field trials as well.

-- The committee or any persons authorized by it has powers to take punitive action under the Environment Protection Act.
+- The Committee has the power to take punitive action against people/body under the Environment (Protection) Act.